Qumulo believes in hardware flexibility and we designed our file system to be hardware agnostic.

 Many modern SSDs have the ability to write 4k blocks atomically.
 An SSD with this property will respond to a write request if, and only if, the write has landed persistently on the drive, in the correct location, in the order the write was issued, without any bit errors or other corruption.
 The SSD must do this even in the presence of power failures.
 We test this thoroughly with our own power fault testing and hardware for every SSD model we ship.
 Doing so gives us the confidence to provide hardware atomicity guarantees to the software stack.
 The power fault testing methodology we use for this process is fascinating, and deserving of its own blog post in the future.

 Our core block device architecture is based entirely on this atomic 4k write property.
 The upshot is that we can make atomic changes to data structures that are much larger than 4k by writing lists and trees built out of 4k blocks and atomically swapping the roots to update large amounts of data transactionally.

 Abstracting away the hardware

 Our hardware abstraction is Linux – specifically, we run up-to-date Ubuntu 16.04 LTS.
-QFSD (Qumulo File System Daemon), which is the heart of the Qumulo Software system, runs as a single user mode process.
+The QFSD (Qumulo File System Daemon), the heart of the Qumulo file system software, runs as a single user mode process.
 QFSD requires no kernel modifications to run. instead, it depends on readily-available, open source packages that can be installed via the Ubuntu apt package manager.